ztlhayden/ARTCC-Discord-Bot/README.md

-# Discord Dave - Discord Bot for VATUSA Subdivisions
+# Discord Bot for VATUSA Subdivisions

 # Work in Progress